TheBevyFlock/bevy_new_2d/docs/design.md

 }
 ```

-Further, constrain entities that should only be present in a certain screen to that screen by adding a `StateScoped` component to them.

 ### Reasoning

 "Screen" is not meant as a physical screen, but as "what kind of screen is the game showing right now".